daniel-robotics4/WRO-SuperNova/README.md

 The Project
 ===
 Our project consists of creating an automated land vehicle capable of navigating an environment marked by colored obstacles.
 The vehicle takes different paths depending on the color of the obstacle.
-We use an Arduino-based program (C++) that includes codes for the Tof laser sensors (time of flight), which can detect objects at a predetermined distance.
+We use an Arduino-based program (C++) that includes codes for the ultrasonic sensors (hc-sr04), which can detect objects at a predetermined distance.
 When an obstacle is detected, the sensors send a signal to the Arduino circuit board, which then directs the vehicle’s movement system to turn det either clockwise or counterclockwise, as pre-established.
 Additionally, the vehicle is equipped with a camera module (Pixy v2) to detect colored obstacles and avoid them based on their color

 The core of the system is based on the Arduino Mega 2560 microcontroller, which offers ample input/output pins and processing power to handle multiple sensors and actuators simultaneously.
 The vehicle integrates a DC motor equipped with an encoder to provide precise feedback on wheel rotation, enabling closed-loop speed and distance control.
 Four ToF sensors are strategically mounted to provide comprehensive environmental awareness by measuring distances to obstacles in front and on both sides of the vehicle.
 A motor driver shield manages power delivery and control signals to the motor, while a servomotor is used to actuate steering,the chasis made for this vehicle was made from scratch in a 3d tool an then printed